Real, Unbiased Amway Review from an Ex-MLMer

 |As the most well-established network marketing company, Amway offers top-notch training materials for their IBOs.||Distributors are frequently encouraged to buy costly motivational books & videos from their upline to help them succeed.|

 |The top-level distributors in Amway can earn some of the highest commissions in the MLM industry, with yearly incomes in the high six and seven-figure ranges.||The company admits that only 48% of all IBOs are active and of the ones that are active, their average monthly gross income is only around $200.|

-Gotta respect their longevity and success as the largest MLM in the world.
+Now headed by Doug DeVos and Steve Van Andel (both sons of the original founders), you gotta respect their longevity and success as the largest MLM in the world.

 Not to mention their product quality is better than most.

-The money is definitely out there… remember the $60 billion in bonuses and incentives I told you about?
+If you decide to join Amway, the money is definitely out there… remember the $60 billion in bonuses and incentives I told you about?